'Shoot me already': Winona County judge reprimanded for making derogatory comments about attorneys in e-mail

-A Winona County judge has been reprimanded for failing to supervise her law clerk, signing off on inaccurate timesheets and making derogatory comments through e-mail about attorneys while court was in session.
+A Winona County district judge has been reprimanded for failing to supervise her law clerk, signing off on inaccurate time sheets and making derogatory comments through e-mail about attorneys while court was in session.

 Judge Mary Carroll Leahy was publicly reprimanded Thursday by the Minnesota Board on Judicial Standards.
 Leahy chose not to demand a formal hearing and told the board she had no basis to criticize the findings.